janarez/brain-connectivity/README.md

 This repository contains code to run machine learning experiments with functional connectivity matrices, including training scripts with nested cross validation.

+You can read my 2022 Master thesis from MMF UK in Prague on "Utilization of brain connectivity in classification and regression tasks in brain data" [here](https://dspace.cuni.cz/handle/20.500.11956/173962).

 ## Contents

 - `brain-connectivity/`: Package with code powering the experiments.